Penelope Spheeris: Early life

 Spheeris was born in New Orleans, Louisiana.
 Her Greek-immigrant father owned the Magic Empire Shows carnival and was a side-show strong man.
 Her mother, of Irish heritage, was raised in Kansas and later worked as a ticket taker for the carnival.
 Her father was 40 years old and her mother was 19 when they began a relationship.
 Spheeris has three full siblings, plus a number of older half-siblings from her father's first marriage.
-She is a sister of singer Jimmie Spheeris and a first cousin of musician Chris Spheeris and Greek-French director Costa Gavras, which she says has made her consider that a genetic component exists to her vocation.
+She is a sister of singer Jimmie Spheeris and a first cousin of musician Chris Spheeris and Greek-French film director Costa Gavras, which she says has made her consider that a genetic component exists to her vocation.

 Spheeris told author Paul Stenning, "I believe each of us is born with certain characteristics that we genetically inherit, some of which are good, some not so good.
 My mother was extremely compassionate, my father more of a barbarian.
 My father was passionately ambitious, where my mother was not.
 The most significant traits I learned from my parents were a strong sense of survival and unfaltering tenacity."

 Spheeris spent her first seven years traveling around the American South and American Midwest with her father's carnival.
 Her father was murdered in Troy, Alabama, after intervening in a racial dispute.
 In a 2015 interview, Spheeris stated that her father had come to the aid of an African-American man who had been struck on the back of the head with a cane by a white man over a dispute about cutting in front of him in line.
 The white man soon after returned and stabbed Spheeris' father.
 She states that her father's killer served no jail time, the man's legal defense apparently resting entirely on the claim that he was justified in murdering Spheeris senior as "he was defending a black."

 After her father's death, Spheeris and her three siblings moved with their mother to California, generally living in trailer parks with a succession of stepfathers.
 She spent her teenaged years in Orange County, graduating from Westminster High School, where she was named 'most likely to succeed'.
 After high school, Spheeris attended California State University Long Beach, where she majored in art.
 She admired the teachings of George Falcon, a behavioral scientist.
 From his influence, Spheeris went on to study psychobiology at the University of California, Irvine, in Orange County, southeast of Los Angeles.

 Working as a waitress at Denny's and IHOP, she put herself through film school.
 She majored in film and has a master of fine arts degree in theater arts from UCLA.